Now that’s what I call a stress test

-3 Responses to “Now that’s what I call a stress test”
+3 replies on “Now that’s what I call a stress test”

 The follow-on link to a WSJ article is also informative.
 I was one of many analysts complaining about the assumed modest property price declines in the stress test, and I used Ireland as an example.
 Ireland was far from the worst — some of the other countries had even less appropriate “worst case” scenario forecasts for property prices - particularly Greece - and this affected the results of the test quite dramatically.